 Don’t forget the trick-or-treating!
 That’s a lot of walking, especially if you have a large neighborhood, so you better have the energy to make it all the way.

 And you know you will be pulling wagon, carrying the kids, or even carrying the candy bag.

-This Graveyard Grub Halloween Snack Mix is just what you need to make the kiddos happy, look like the Martha Stewart parent you are, and become the teacher’s new bestie!!
+This Graveyard Grub Halloween Snack Mix is my favorite treat and just what you need to make the kiddos happy, look like the Martha Stewart parent you are, and become the teacher’s new bestie!!

 There is such a wide range of ingredients that can be used to make Halloween party mixes but the candies are what make it festive.

 - mini oreo cookies